 - Rethink your tools and systems strategy supported by tangible criteria

-Any company in engineering and construction, ETO/contract manufacturing or professional services, exploring a new ERP, project/portfolio management, project accounting, project analytics or related system needs this template.
+Any company exploring a new project/portfolio management, project accounting, project analytics, ERP, or related system needs this template.

 Native support for EVA fundamentals